 Parental kidnapping is a felony in Michigan, and the statute states that the offense has been committed once a parent has withheld a child from the other parent for more than 24 hours after the child was supposed to be returned.

-Contact a Detroit International Child Custody Attorney
+Contact an International Child Custody Attorney